Senate leaders announce stopgap funding deal to avert shutdown

 Breaking News Emails

-That resolution will not include $5 billion in funding for the border wall that President Donald Trump said was a must in order to have his approval in order to fund key parts of the federal government before they run out of operating authority on Friday.
+That continuing resolution (CR) will not include $5 billion in funding for the border wall that President Donald Trump said was a must in order to have his approval to fund key parts of the federal government before they run out of operating authority on Friday.

 Senate Minority Leader Chuck Schumer, D-N.Y., said that Democrats would support the stopgap measure.